isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 As a group they make sure everything from forest to finish goes smoothly.
 They source the building material, cut it down to size, and draw the lines on the banner.
+We will now describe how the flag production process works.

+It begins with the order to make a flag.
+All flags have a specification, a code in the cypher sense that specifies exactly where the lines are drawn and what the colours are, without actually drawing a diagram, which is at the time very space-consuming.
+It is through this medium that a flagman creates the flag.
+The code itself is made out of a list of shorthands and names, names for all of the points and most of the lines.
+More recently, a more public-facing version was created that replaces the code with a bunch of drawings, but this is only used in very formal contexts and not as the actual plan to make flags.

+The flagman then scores the lines using a special set of rulers, both for lines and special curves, a couple of dividers, compasses, neusis rulers, and other geometrical implements.
+When all the lines are scored,
+(which include the lines that are thin bands in the final flag as well as lines that only act as helpers) the areas scored out are then painted, though not necessarily in the order the specification asks for.
+Finally, if the flag calls for it, devices are attached to the specified anchor points, completing the banner.

+The banner and any plates are partially prefabricated;
+the plates are completely so,
+but the banner's prefab is just a white rectangle with a thin black border.
+The flagman has to write the banner's characters in himself, but this can also be done using a prepared stencil.

+Finally all the display parts have a bracket glued onto their backs, which are the part that allows them to be attached to any flagpoles.
+Interestingly, though flagmen make some poles, they are not responsible for all of them;
+architects and other home planners take care of all the static flagpoles, and the ones that the flagmen are responsible for are mobile.
 <!--
 To write:
 Codes (just general)